Data science pursues a rigorous and systematic process based on the scientific research method, promoting a circular approach that includes:

 Standards, processing techniques and standard operating procedures are at the core of data science and their use in this field is critical.
 Data science is at the intersection of laboratory research and data technologies, enhancing knowledge discovery, and advancing in silico studies.

-Our scientists in the Biomedical Informatics and Data Science Directorate have curated these standards and make them available to researchers to further reproducibility in data science.
+Our scientists in the Cancer Data Science Initiatives and Bioinformatics and Computational Science program have curated these standards and make them available to researchers to advance reproducibility in data science.

 The data science workflow

 The data science life cycle can be depicted via the Cross Industry Standard Process for Data Mining (CRISP-DM) and the OSEMN (Obtain data, Scrub data, Explore, Model, iNterpret results) framework.
 The workflow we elucidate in the following sections loosely aligns with these frameworks and can be summarized by the following steps:

 Build an understanding of the question, requirements, and goals of the problem or challenge at hand

 A good understanding of the research problem and its context enables selection of an appropriate approach to solving the problem in any discipline, including data science.
 Start by setting goals and expectations: What do you hope to achieve?
 What challenges (data-related, computational, infrastructure, resources, etc.) might you encounter?
 What are the expected benefits?

 Next, follow these steps to define the problem:

 - Translate the statement into a data science problem, defining it from a perspective that includes data analysis, metrics, and patterns.
 For example, many data science problems can be categorized into supervised or unsupervised learning.

 - Gather prior knowledge related to the problem and identify the data required and available.

 Aggregate, assess, prepare, clean, and finalize the dataset involved